-In December 2021, we entered into the ATM Sales Agreement, pursuant to which we are able to offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$50.0 million.
+In December 2021, we entered into an Open Market Sales AgreementSM (Sales Agreement) with Jefferies LLC, pursuant to which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$50.0 million.
 We have no obligation to sell any shares under the Sales Agreement and may at any time suspend solicitation and offers under the Sales Agreement.
-Through December 31, 2022, we have sold 8,031,355 shares under the Sales Agreement.
+During the year ended December 31, 2023, we sold 55.274 shares under the Sales Agreement.

 Under current SEC regulations, if at any time our public float is less than \$75.0 million, and for so long as our public float remains less than \$75.0 million, the amount we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements is limited to an aggregate of one-third of our public float, which is referred to as the baby shelf rules.
-As of December 31, 2022, our calculated public float was less than \$75.0 million.
+As of December 31, 2023, our calculated public float was less than \$75.0 million.
 In April 2021, our Form S-3 registration statement became effective.
-Future sales of our common stock, if any, will depend on a variety of factors including, but not limited to, the expected timing for achieving key milestones, including initiating, completing and announcing results of clinical trials of zilovertamab and announcing the first-in-human dosing of our CAR T product candidate targeting ROR-1, currently in preclinical development, prevailing market conditions, the trading price of our common stock and our capital needs.
+Future sales of our common stock, if any, will depend on a variety of factors including, but not limited to, the expected timing for achieving key milestones, including Initiating, completing and announcing results of clinical trials of our ROR1 CAR T and DAARI product candidates, prevailing market conditions, the trading price of our common stock and our capital needs.
 There can be no assurance that we will be successful in consummating future sales of our securities based on prevailing market conditions or in the quantities or at the prices that we deem appropriate.